aywengo/kafka-schema-reg-migrator/README.md

    - **Cleanup test**: Runs the migration script with `CLEANUP_DESTINATION=true` and `DRY_RUN=true` to ensure the destination registry is empty after cleanup (no migration performed).
    - **Normal migration test**: Migrates schemas from source to destination and verifies the result.
    - **Import mode migration test**: Migrates schemas in import mode and verifies ID preservation.
+   - **Context migration test**: Migrates schemas from default context to a specific context and verifies the result.
 4. Clean up the environment

 ### Test Cases